cmichi/check_timed_logs_fast/README.md

 Performance differs for complex regular expressions.

-I did the benchmarks using
+I did the benchmarks using the following command on a high performance server (which shouldn't really matter since only one core is utilized and the RAM fingerprint is low).

 	perf stat
 		-r 10
 		-d ./check_timed_logs_fast -pattern '.*nonExistentPattern.*' -i 9999999 -c 1 -logfile ./log

-on a high performance server.
 The command executed the check ten times and parsed the entire file, the average execution time was the duration in the above table.